 Also, it is not completely true that all animals – including pests – are in hibernation mode in the cold months.
 Some are still on the lookout for warmth and sources of food and water.
-And they might just find your house a great prospect if you fail to continue your pest management routine.
+And they might just find your house a great prospect if you fail to continue your pest control Myrtle Beach routine.

 Which pests can you expect during winter?

 According to industry experts, the most common pests often seen during winter are mice, cockroaches, and spiders.
 These pests are found sneaking and crawling underfoot looking for the most convenient hiding place where they will wait for the cold months to pass.
 And for them to survive, they need a place that offers warmth and an immediate source of food and water.

 Aside from the inconvenience they bring, the primary reason why you need to hire a professional pest control specialist is that of the dangers the products and the pests bring.
 Mice and other rodents are known to carry harmful diseases which they can transfer easily to humans by walking on their food.
 Spiders could bite, which can be poisonous depending on the species.
 Cockroaches, on the other hand, could carry various bacteria and microorganisms that can trigger asthma and allergy attacks.

 To help you ensure that these pests will not get inside your home, here are some pest control tips from the National Pest Management Association.

 1. Conduct a thorough inspection of the exterior of your house, closely looking at where utilities and pipes enter your home.
 You need to seal all holes that you see and make sure there are no gaps between wires, cables, pipes, and the edges of your walls.
 Keep in mind that rodents and mice could squeeze their bodies and fit through even the smallest of holes.